top of page

 (top images courtesy of Canterbury Cathedral)

-"As Was is now gallery restoration"
+"As Was is now" gallery sign restoration

-In 2023 I was asked to carry out the restoration work of the original leaded glass sign of a shop front in Ramsgate, now the ‘As Was Is Now’ art gallery.
+In 2023 Grace was asked to carry out the restoration work of the original leaded glass sign of a shop front in Ramsgate, now the ‘As Was Is Now’ art gallery.
 The original historic shopfront was discovered when a modern sign was removed during the renovation of the shop.
-It needed some TLC so, with the help of a High Street Heritage Grant, Jo Smith, the gallery owner, asked if I could undertake the restoration.
-I was able to source historically accurate glass for the repairs from a studio in Cumbria as it was important to remain true to the original work.
+It needed some TLC so, with the help of a High Street Heritage Grant, Jo Smith, the gallery owner, asked if Grace could undertake the restoration.
+She was able to source historically accurate glass for the repairs from a studio in Cumbria as it was important to remain true to the original work.

 bottom of page